What is self-awareness?

 Coaching and/or mentoring

-I have mentioned coaching several times now and I must admit to some bias here because I am a professional coach and I work with many people on just this kind of personal journey.
+I have mentioned coaching several times now and I must admit to some bias here because I am a professional coach.
+I work with many people on just this kind of personal journey.
 People sometimes worry about the cost of employing a skilled professional coach, but the transformational returns often far outweigh any financial investment.
 The experience is often life changing and I would highly recommend it.

 Start with the why and the how will look after itself.